pallets/flask/docs/tutorial/views.rst

 Step 5: The View Functions
 ==========================

-Now that the database connections are working we can start writing the view functions.
+Now that the database connections are working, we can start writing the view functions.
 We will need four of them:

 Show Entries